IvelinDankov/04.Movie-Magic-Workshop-Part-1_Resources/README.md

 12. go to index.hbs and put all title, imageUrl, description, genre, with handlebars syntax.
 Don't forget to render object movies in homeController.
 13. Let's go back to partial template. - creating in views folder another folder partials and movie.hbs as a partial.
 14. cut partial and put in movie.hbs.
 How to use it?
 Just write {{>movie}} 'partial name'.
+15. Add new layer 3-layer architecture.
+* controllers
+* services
+* data layers
+16. Creating folder Service and inside file movieService.js take all movies from homeController and put it to movieService.js this will not be last destination for movies.